 Library UX professionals include librarians and library staff members who specialize in improving the user experience of their libraries through research and design.
 While some UX professionals design for libraries as consultants, library UX professionals work in-house as part of the library staff.

 The actual UX work in libraries depends on the size and type of the library; libraries are typically categorized into public, academic, government, or special libraries.
-The UX projects in every library will vary according to the specific needs of its audience and the resources available, although many do focus UX efforts on digital experiences.
+The UX projects in every library will vary according to the specific needs of its audience and the resources available, although many focus UX efforts on digital experiences.

 Ongoing Research in a Library Setting